 You may apply for food stamps in AL online, via mail, by fax or in person.
 In order to apply online, you must create an account by providing your full name, Social Security Number (SSN), date of birth and proof of residency in the state.
 Proof of residency may be in the form of a driver’s license number or state ID number.
 Once you complete the application, you will receive a confirmation email.

 If you are wondering how to complete the food stamp application by mail, print out the appropriate form, fill it out and send it to your local food assistance office.
+You may be able to contact your local office to request it mail or fax an application to you.
 Offices and mailing addresses vary by county.
 Thus, in order to send the application by fax, you must call your county office’s fax machine.

 Alternatively, you may submit your application in person by filling out a hard copy of the form in advance and bringing it to your local office.
 Be sure to check the office hours and bring all the necessary verification documents with you.

 Your application form will typically reach your local office more quickly if you apply for food stamps online, by fax or in person.
 This is particularly important because the date when the office receives your application is the date that it will determine as your first monthly benefit amount, if you are approved for the program.